Ag Alumni Seed Phenotyping Facility (AAPF)

 Individually tiled and instrumented field plots structured for studies on movement of agricultural chemicals under various management practices and cropping systems.
 Purdue and USDA researchers evaluate alternative management practices environmental, agronomic, and economic effectiveness.

-Find more information visiting the database of Research Cores at Purdue University.
+Find more information by visiting the database of Research Cores at Purdue University.